-

 3.1 SEM Morphology — NCM Structure Observations

-• NCM622 & NCM111: More pronounced layered primary particles and lower apparent surface packing density; grain boundaries and plate-like features are clearer.
+- NCM622 and NCM111: More pronounced layered primary particles and lower apparent surface packing density; grain boundaries and plate-like features are more distinct.
+These morphological differences reflect the lower Ni content and the stronger expression of the layered NCM structure at lower Ni levels.

 3.2 Electrical Conductivity and Compaction Density